JMK-B/lokisoft.github.io-variant-docs/developing-unite-server-applications/the-anatomy-of-a-unite-service/ABriefAnatomyOfAUniteServerApplication.md

 ### Extension packages

-Extension Packages are descreet library components that are importrf into an application to add different types of functionality to the core runtime.
+Extension Packages are descreet library components that are imported into an application to add different types of functionality to the core runtime.
 This functionality can include:
 * A self contained applet which does not required any new YAML code files
 * A prebuilt set of YAMLised connectors, pipes & strategies that can be configured directly in the application.
 Examples of these include libraries for Azure Management, Libraries that connect directly
 * The ability to extend the platform through new .Net Core code.
 This code, based from classes found in the Unite framework assemblies,  would be uploaded to the platform and the platform would create the necessary Yaml metadata files to allow the functionality to be called the YAML code files directly.